shivanir12/twu-biblioteca-Shivani.R/README.md

 DESCRIPTION
 ===========
 To design Bibliotica which is a library management system.
+The application provides multiple options such as display books, display movies, checkin books, checkin movies, checkout books, checkout movies, view profile, login and logout.

 SETUP